bashrc2/LKMPG/5.17.3/LKMPG-5.17.3.rst

             debugging here, there are some things to be aware of.
             Debugging is almost always intrusive.
-Adding debug code can change the situation enough to make the bug seem to dissappear.
-Thus you should try to keep debug code to a minimum and make sure it does not show up in production code.
+Adding debug code can change the situation enough to make the bug seem to disappear.
+Thus you should minimize the amount of debug code and ensure that it doesn't show up in production code.

    .. container:: outline-2
-      :name: outline-container-org2769987
+      :name: outline-container-org4a32a58

       .. rubric:: 14.
 Scheduling Tasks
-         :name: org2769987
+         :name: org4a32a58

       .. container:: outline-text-2
          :name: text-14